-Global Director, Consulting, Specialty Chemicals and Renewables, IHS Markit Mark brings over 16 years of experience in Consulting across many sectors covering chemicals, energy and renewables.
-He joined IHS Markit in 2011 as a Global Director and today works as a Global Managing Director for Renewables responsible for all Business Advisory (single client) engagements in the sector as well as multiclient programs under development.
-Prior to joining IHS Markit Mark developed an extensive capability in the renewables sector focused on chemicals and biofuels.
+"Very well prepared discussion" -Business Development Engineer renewables.
+He joined IHS in 2011 as a Global Director and today works as a Global Managing Director for Renewables responsible for all Business Advisory (single client) engagements in the sector as well as multiclient programs under development.
+Prior to joining IHS Mark developed an extensive capability in the renewables sector focused on chemicals and biofuels.
 Part of this time was spent on secondment to Novozymes A/S, the world-leading enzymes producer as Bio-business Development Director and Advisor.
 Mark has a strong track record in commercial and technical due diligence in the sector, project feasibility studies, technology evaluation and strategic planning.